 Our Good Farming initiative supports sustainable agriculture and is designed to grow and connect our local food system by training new farmers, supporting existing farm businesses and educating consumers on the importance of our local growers, producers, and the businesses that support them.

 Introduction to Sustainable Agriculture (AGR201) is a new course offered at Trident Tech utilizing the curriculum that we used for years in our Growing New Farmers Program.
 Transferring the program to Trident allows this important training program to be offered more widely and affordably than ever before.
-After successfully hosting its first class in 2020 with instructor Brian Wheat, we are gearing up for another course offering in the Fall of 2021.
+After successfully hosting its first class in 2020 with instructor Brian Wheat, the course continues to be offered each Fall semester.
 The class can be taken independently or with other courses to earn a Certificate in Sustainable Agriculture.
 Weekly lectures are held online, with in-person field experience on local farms each Friday morning.
 Upon completion, Lowcountry Local First is here to help connect you with the local agriculture community, including apprenticeship opportunities.

 Good Farming work includes:

-Eat Local Month is our annual public awareness campaign (April) to focus attention on local growers, fishermen and restaurants.
+Eat Drink Local Month is our annual public awareness campaign (May) to focus attention on local growers, fishermen and restaurants.

 Aspiring farmers and food system leaders are provided foundational knowledge and experiential training to support your journey in sustainable agriculture and food systems.
 An online course is offered in partnership with Trident Tech.

 An online, interactive guide to the markets, producers, CSAs, and growers across the Lowcountry, updated annually.